software-mansion/radon-ide/packages/docs/docs/guides/development.md

 1. Main vscode extension code – this is the entry point for the extension that is booted up in a separate process by vscode.
 The code resides under `packages/vscode-extension` with the main entry point being `packages/vscode-extension/src/extension.ts` file.
 The extension code is responsible for orchestrating all actions with external process such as launching builds, as well as handling communication between the frontend and vscode APIs.
 2. Extension frontend – this is a web application written in React.
 Since it shares some code with the main extension it resides in the same location – `packages/vscode-extension`, but most of its code is located under `packages/vscode-extension/src/webview`.
 Vscode launches the frontend portion using iframe, which enforces some limitations on what the frontend app can do (i.e. can't launch external processes directly).
 For this reason, most of the logic relies on calling to the main extension.
-3. Simulator server – this code lives [in a separate repository](https://github.com/software-mansion-labs/simulator-server) which isn't open source yet.
+3. Simulator server – this code lives [in a separate repository](https://github.com/software-mansion-labs/simulator-server) which isn't open source.
 It implements a server application that communicates with iOS simulator and Android emulator processes.
 The server is controlled from the main extension code which communicates with it via standard input/output.
 Currently simulator server is distributed as prebuilt binary.
 4. NPM package radon-ide – this package defines interface for the preview functionality which allows for components to be developed in isolation.
 Its code is placed under `packages/radon-ide`.
-5. Test applications from `test-apps` folder serve a purpose of verifying the IDE works properly under different setups.
+5. Test applications – live in separate [radon-ide-test-apps](https://github.com/software-mansion-labs/radon-ide-test-apps) repo – serve a purpose of verifying the IDE works properly under different setups.

 ## Development setup